SztefkoKamil/hdb-converter/README.md

-hex, dec, bin converter
+Hexadecimal, decimal & binary numbers converter.

 Project was made with HTML, Bootstrap & JavaScript.

-You can see thes project here: https://webkas.pl/projects/hdb-converter/
+You can see this project here: https://webkas.pl/projects/hdb-converter/

 Convert numbers:
 hex to dec,